suppetia/Log/README.md

 # Logger

-A possibility to store some logdata; provides some analysis tools.
+A possibility to store some log data; provides some analysis tools.

 --- work in progress ---